philipHinch/philipHinch/README.md

 ### Hi there, 👋

-I am Philip an I love build web applications!
+I'm Philip and I love to build web applications!

 ---